SGM Herbert A. Friedman (Ret.)

 They keep ordering you to fight to the end.
 If your relatives in North Vietnam knew the truth, what would they think?

 We mention Chieu Hoi above.
-Major Michael G. Barger mentions the 6th PSYOP Battalions involvement in the Chieu Hoi campaign in his thesis: Psychological Operations Supporting Counterinsurgency: 4th PSYOP Group in Vietnam
+Major Michael G. Barger mentions the 6th PSYOP Battalions involvement in the Chieu Hoi campaign:

 What was quickly obvious to the tactical PSYOP teams was that Chieu Hoi appeals were an extremely effective method for supporting tactical combat operations.
 Although it was not readily apparent, later analysis of these tactical uses of Chieu Hoi appeals would show that the combination of the appeals with military operations was much more effective than appeals done in isolation from combat operations.
 Military Assistance Command-Vietnam planners in 1966 did note that monthly returnee totals spiked during February, coinciding with four major and two smaller combat operations, without yet making a direct link to PSYOP effectiveness.